(updated March 4, 2014)

 or her full-time summer employment into the law school's fall semester?

-A. In light of the adoption of the New ABA Standards and Rules for the Approval of Law Schools, NALP is temporarily suspending this Interpretation.
-NALP's Ethics and Standards Advisory Group, in consultation with members and the Board, will review and revise the Interpretation in line with the revised standards.
+A. In light of the adoption of the New ABA Standards and Rules for the Approval of Law Schools, NALP has retired this Interpretation.

 14. 1L Student Employer Contact Prior to December 1